piklestf2/pikles-hud/doc/options.md

 ![fogtable](images/fogtable.png?raw=true "Fog Crosshair Table")

-...then put that number/letter in the quotes following `"labelText"`.
+...then put that number/letter in the quotes following `labelText`.
 You will most likely have to change `xpos`, `ypos`, `wide` and `tall` to get it centered for your resolution.